Croup: Basics, symptoms and treatment

 - Collapse or near collapse.

-If any of these symptoms are present, always consider calling 999.
+If any of these symptoms are present, always seek urgent medical advice or call 999.
 This disease is now very rare because there is an immunisation against the most common bacteria causing this infection.

 What causes croup?